hyperboria/docs/install/ubiquiti-edgeos.md

 # cjdns for Ubiquiti EdgeOS

-This is a cjdns distributable package for Ubiquiti EdgeOS on supported EdgeMAX routers.
-It is integrated with the command line interface (CLI) allowing cjdns to be configured through the standard EdgeMAX configuration system.
+The `vyatta-cjdns` package provides cjdns support on supported Ubiquiti EdgeMAX routers.
+It is integrated with the command line interface (CLI) allowing cjdns to be configured through the standard EdgeOS configuration system.

 It is maintained in a separate repository, please see [neilalexander/vyatta-cjdns](https://github.com/neilalexander/vyatta-cjdns) on GitHub for the source code (licenced under GPLv3), build scripts and tagged binary releases.